Pratiksha-Rajpurohit/QuizGame/README.md

 * The app uses Firebase Authentication for user login and registration.
 * User progress is stored in Firestore, which includes the level and the number of correct answers.

+# Contact
+For any questions or suggestions, please open an issue on GitHub or contact the repository owner at rajpurohitpratiksha123@gmail.com.